Haierlab/eslame-project/README.md

   - add instagram endpoint on footer
   - add jquery clock plugin on jadwal sholat
   - rebuild instamedia with @eslame.id instagram API
-  - fix lagging when open in smartphone
+  - fix lagging when open in mobile phone

   #### [1.1.2] - 06/07/2019
   - now clock on jadwal sholat more responsive on 5" display